-- Permittee shall conduct response actions to be (a) protective of any Legally Permissible Future Project or Work.
+Permittee shall conduct response actions to be (a) protective of any Legally Permissible Future Project or Work.
 Within 30 days of Permittee receiving notification from EPA that EPA has determined that an entity has met the criteria for a Legally Permissible Future Project or Work, Permittee shall submit to EPA for approval, a work plan and schedule to respond to such Legally Permissible Future Project or Work.
 For any activities that would involve the removal, handling or excavation of sediments and/or soils, Permittee shall be required to take response actions to ensure the proper excavation, management, and off-site disposal of such materials and the protection of workers and other individuals during such excavation activities, in accordance with applicable laws and regulations.
 Following receipt of EPA's approval of the work plan and schedule, Permittee shall implement the additional response actions in accordance with EPA's approval, including the approved schedule.
+Permittee may seek EPA approval for another party to implement some or all of these obligations.
+Further response actions under this Section II.B.2.k. will be (i) in accordance with and pursuant to the Consent Decree; and (ii) consistent with the scope of the response actions selected in this Permit.
+Permittee's responsibility for the costs of said further response actions will be limited to those costs solely related to the presence of PCBs.

-Permittee may seek EPA approval for another party to implement some or all of these obligations. - (b) Permittee shall annually provide letters to the Conservation Commissions and Departments of Public Works ("DPWs") for the municipalities located along the River, and the Massachusetts Department of Transportation District 1 ("MA DOT") (with copies to EPA, MA DEP, and CT DEEP), that provide notice of the potential for contamination and request that such entities notify Permittee, EPA, MA DEP, CT DEEP prior to approving any application for and prior to implementing any Legally Permissible Future Project or Work in the Reaches 5 through 9 of the River and/or Floodplains. - 1.
+- (b) Permittee shall annually provide letters to the Conservation Commissions and Departments of Public Works ("DPWs") for the municipalities located along the River, and the Massachusetts Department of Transportation District 1 ("MA DOT") (with copies to EPA, MA DEP, and CT DEEP), that provide notice of the potential for contamination and request that such entities notify Permittee, EPA, MA DEP, CT DEEP prior to approving any application for and prior to implementing any Legally Permissible Future Project or Work in the Reaches 5 through 9 of the River and/or Floodplains. - 1.
 Additional Response Actions for Dams and Impoundments and Sediment, Riverbanks, and Backwaters in Reaches 10 through 16 - (1) Performance Standards - (a) The Permittee shall conduct response actions to be protective of any Legally Permissible Future Project or Work, where documentation is provided that such Legally Permissible Future Project or Work requires the handling or disturbance of sediment or riverbank soils with total PCBs greater than 1 mg/kg.
-Permittee shall conduct such response actions (including material handling and off-site disposal and engineering controls) to allow such Legally Permissible Future Project or Work to be conducted in a manner that maintains Performance Standards and/or maintains the effectiveness of the Rest of River Remedial Action.

-(b) If there is a catastrophic failure and/or a material breach of any dam or dam components that results in a release of PCBs that is materially greater than the PCB transport from that dam under the normal range of flow conditions, the Permittee shall propose and implement a response to maintain the Performance Standards and/or to maintain the effectiveness of the Rest of River Remedial Action.

-To achieve and maintain these Performance Standards, Permittee shall conduct response actions to be protective of any Legally Permissible Future Project or Work including, without limitation, engineering controls, and materials handling and off-site disposal, and if there is a catastrophic failure and/or material breach of any dam or dam component, propose and respond to such release, and perform all other related activities.
-Permittee shall perform the foregoing pursuant to the Performance Standards, the requirements in Section II.B.2.l.(2)(a) through (c) below, and in accordance with the plans submitted and approved pursuant to Section II.H. of this Permit.
+Permittee shall conduct such response actions (including material handling and off-site disposal and engineering controls) to allow such Legally Permissible Future Project or Work to be conducted in a manner that maintains Performance Standards and/or maintains the effectiveness of the Rest of River Remedial Action. - (b) If there is a catastrophic failure and/or a material breach of any dam or dam components that results in a release of PCBs that is materially greater than the PCB transport from that dam under the normal range of flow conditions, the Permittee shall propose and implement a response to maintain the Performance Standards and/or to maintain the effectiveness of the Rest of River Remedial Action. - (2) Corrective Measures engineering controls, and materials handling and off-site disposal, and if there is a catastrophic failure and/or material breach of any dam or dam component, propose and respond to such release, and perform all other related activities.
+Permittee shall perform the foregoing pursuant to the Performance Standards, the requirements in Sections II.B.2.1.(2)(a) through II.B.2.1.(2)(d) below, and in accordance with the plans submitted and approved pursuant to Section II.H. of this Permit.